 When we think of stretching we tend to picture it in the context of preparing for or winding down after a workout.
 Those are definitely important times to stretch.
 However, taking some time to lengthen and loosen your muscles every day—whether you are exercising or not—provides a number of important health benefits.
-A regular stretching practice can:

-- Relieve muscle tension
+Relieve muscle tension

-- Increase blood flow
+Increase blood flow

-Everyday Stretches to Add to Your Routine
+5 Moves to Add to Your Basic Stretching Routine

 Keep in mind that how long you hold a stretch and how often you repeat it should be based on your fitness and comfort level.
 Ease into every stretch until you know your individual tolerances.
-It’s important to listen to your body; a little discomfort can tell you while intense or lingering discomfort means you should dial it back.
+It’s important to listen to your body; intense or lingering discomfort means you should dial it back.

 Start on all fours on the floor with your shoulders directly over your wrists.
 Push your hips up toward the ceiling to form a triangle with your legs and back straight and your head between your arms.
 Hold the pose briefly, relax and repeat.
 This stretch works your hamstrings, mid-back and shoulder muscles.

-Standing Calf Stretch
+2. Standing Calf Stretch